Command Reference¶

 This is equivalent to:

-The cxp key is specifying the command type.
-Because cxp is the default command type, it's usually not necessary to specify it.
+is the default command type, it's usually not necessary to specify it.

-command bundles
+command bundles¶

 You may 'bundle' a combination of command types and execute them sequentially when a gesture is performed:

-command types
+command types¶

 Accepts an action list as a string and triggers it in ClyphX.